wp-plugins/decent-comments/readme.txt

 - Show the author's avatar and determine it's size.
 - Sort by author email, author URL, content (what's said in the comment), date, karma or post ... in ascending or descending order.
 - Show comments for the current post or for a specific post.
+- Show comments for posts in specific categories, for specific tags, ... (more precisely: the ability to show comments from posts related to one or more terms in a chosen taxonomy).
 - and more to come ... suggestions?

 __Feedback__ is welcome!